tenkeyless/dart_docs/src/content/effective-dart/design.md

 [init at decl]: /effective-dart/usage#do-initialize-fields-at-their-declaration-when-possible

-### DO use getters for operations that conceptually access properties
+### DO use getters for operations that conceptually access properties {:#do-use-getters-for-operations-that-conceptually-access-properties}

 Deciding when a member should be a getter versus a method is a subtle but important part of good API design, hence this very long guideline.